 The 1990s brought with them the computing revolution and the physical archives that were once home to the first stock photos were transformed by servers for storage and indexing online.
 Stock libraries became stock agencies and royalty-free and rights-managed licensing options became standards for the industry.

 As more companies entered the market, the larger stock photo agencies began to consolidate.
 In the 2000s, microstock agencies started offering more affordable alternatives to the traditional macrostock photography which had dominated the market up until that point.
-These microstock agencies initially sold physical CD-ROMs and, more recently, charge subscription or one-time fees for online downloading access, offering licensing to images for much lower prices.
+These microstock agencies initially sold physical CD-ROMs and, more recently, began charging subscription or one-time fees for online downloading access.
+This allowed them to offer image licensing for much lower prices.

 A Different Take on the Modern Stock Photo Agency